-Mental clarity and cognitive improvement, suppressed hunger, and more energy throughout the are all very profound changes that may occur before the body begins burning fat.
+Mental clarity, cognitive improvement, suppressed hunger, and more energy throughout the are all very profound changes that may occur before the body begins burning fat.

 Put in 100% effort and track your results so you can easily identify patterns and measure changes objectively.
 Consider the many symptoms of ketosis as you track progress and gauge if you are on the right track.